nokolo99/ToDoApplication/README.md

 ## Notes

 As this was my first application and first time working with Java, it took a little adjusting.
-However, overall, everything went smoothly.
+However, overall, everything went smoothly and I plan to go back and understand the syntax and logical of it all.

 ## License